simonedegiacomi/gphotosuploader/README.md

 with the Google Photos Login page.
 Then you can login with your account just like you always do.
 When you're logged in the tool will read the cookies from the browser, save them into the auth file and close the browser window.
 (You can now stop the web driver server)

+##### Authentication using a Chrome extension
+You can also get the authentication file using a Chrome extension.
+You can read more about it [here](https://github.com/siongui/gphotosuploader/tree/master/crx-auth)

 #### Upload a photo or watch a directory